 How can you not?

 The sales tactics of who’s who directories can be downright aggressive.
-Aside from the “prestige” of being listed in their directory—and you’re likely to find prisoners and people who have been deceased for quite some time among this prestigious group—the focus of the sales pitch is often the promise of social-networking opportunities.
+Aside from the “prestige” of being listed in their directory—and you’re likely to find people who have been deceased for quite some time among this prestigious group—the focus of the sales pitch is often the promise of social-networking opportunities.
 But in this age of online social-networking sites, do you really need a thousand-dollar directory?
 Especially when its listings are randomly solicited?
 You’re more likely to make a useful connection through LinkedIn or Facebook, and the best part is that they’re free.

 Many who’s who directories are not legitimate credits to add to your publishing bio; they work the same way as many poetry contest schemes.
 If you list a who’s who credit that literary agents and editors do not recognize as legitimate, you’ll peg yourself as an amateur and a dupe.
 When a who’s who organization calls you and asks for your money, do your research before you commit to anything.
 Then, if necessary, head for the hills.
 Ask that your name be taken off of their list.

 One final note: There are legitimate who’s who directories out there—one of the most respected is the Marquis Who’s Who, an organization that actually researches its candidates (rather than randomly harvesting names from the Internet) and only includes those deserving of inclusion.
 Marquis doesn’t care if its members actually purchase the directory, and there are no high-pressure sales calls.
 Who’s who directories that are NOT illegitimate can be a great asset to your writing bio.
 We at Writer’s Relief watch for such schemes and keep our clients from mistakenly listing dubious credits in their cover and query letters.